xbcsmith/epr-workshop/04-epr-intro/00-epr-code.md

-# Get the Code

-Initiate the workshop by guiding participants on how to clone and get the codebase of the Event Provenance Registry (EPR) project.
+# EPR Codebase

+Begin your exploration of the Event Provenance Registry (EPR) project by gaining access to the codebase and understanding its structure.

 ## Clone the Code

+Use the following command to clone the EPR project repository:

 ```bash
 git clone git@github.com:sassoftware/event-provenance-registry.git